modernish/modernish/README.md

 be popped (and no action was taken at all).

-The `--key=` option is an advanced feature that can help different modules or funtions to use the same variable stack safely.
+The `--key=` option is an advanced feature that can help different modules or functions to use the same variable stack safely.
 If a key is given to `push`, then for each *item*, the given key *value* is stored along with the variable's value for that position in the stack.
 Subsequently, restoring that value with `pop` will only succeed if the key option with the same key